EXCLUSIVE-Crisis-hit Sri Lanka seeks further $1 bln credit line from India -sources

 The nation just off India's southern tip has to repay debt of about $4 billion in the rest of this year, including a $1-billion international sovereign bond that matures in July.

+Faced with a swiftly deepening crisis, President Rajapaksa has also sought help from Beijing, including a request to restructure debt payments.

+His government is negotiating $2.5 billion in credit support from China, with a decision expected in the next few weeks.

-Rajapaksa is set to fly to Washington, D.C. next month to start talks with the International Monetary Fund (IMF) for a rescue plan.
+Finance Minister Rajapaksa is set to fly to Washington, D.C. next month to start talks with the IMF for a rescue plan and also seek support from the World Bank.

 "India is also very supportive of Sri Lanka's decision to seek an IMF programme and has given their fullest support," one of the sources added.